tech-espm/pic-plantrecogniser/README.md

 * 3. petal length in cm
 * 4. petal width in cm

-_Obs¹: You can find the input values at the data folder_
+_Obs¹: You can find the input values at the data folder._

 ----------------------------